lazaronixon/sass-zero/README.md

 ## Breadboard

-These default styles ensure that even without custom styling, the content is usable and understandable, also you can use it as the baseline.
+These optional default styles ensure that even without custom styling, the content is usable and understandable, also you can use it as the baseline or your design.
+It is responsive (mobile), accessible (dark mode), customizable(--var), and very slim.

 - [Breadboard](app/assets/stylesheets/sass-zero/breadboard.scss)
 - [Example](example.html)